-J. What is the time frame for incorporating a company under SPICe?
+L. What is the time frame for incorporating a company under SPICe+?

-Excluding the time required in the documentation, ideally, it takes 3-4 working days' to complete the incorporation process and obtain certificate of incorporation from the Registrar.
-This also includes obtaining tax registration PAN and TAN, thereby reducing the time limit by 15-20 days' post obtaining certificate of incorporation.
+Excluding the time required in the documentation, ideally, it takes 3-4 working days' to complete the incorporation process and obtain Col from the RoC.
+This also includes obtaining tax registration, ESIC, EPFO, GSTIN (if applied), PAN and TAN, thereby reducing the time limit by 15-20 days' post obtaining Col.

-K. Whether the COI issued by the RoC will have any validity period?
+M.Whether the Col issued by the RoC will have any validity period?

-The registration is permanent and is valid until the time, the company winds up its affairs on its own or is being strucked-off by the Registrar.
+The registration is permanent and is valid until the time, the company winds up its affairs on its own or is being struck-off by the RoC.

-L. Are the documents filed on the MCA Portal http://mca.gov.in/ for incorporation of Company or LLP be available on the public domain?
+N. Are the documents filed on the MCA Portal http://mca.gov.in/ for incorporation of company or LLP be available on the public domain?

-While the incorporation application of Company or LLP is not available in the public domain, the certain basic details in form of Master data including details of directors details, registered office address email id for correspondence etc., shall be made available on the public domain of MCA
+While the incorporation application of company or LLP is not available in the public domain, the certain basic details in form of Master data including details of directors details, registered office address email id for correspondence etc., shall be made available on the public domain of MCA.